gjoyce42/Technical_Writing/Data_Analysis.md

 >Note - you can enter another equation in the next column if you need to calculate more than one value _or_ if you want to make your calculation in multiple steps.</p>__*insert video clip entering formula here*__

 >Note - using parentheses in equations is a great way to make sure values are calculated correctly.
 This is especially helpful with complex equations and also for beginners.</p>![Equation_with_Parentheses](https://github.com/ymonteagudo9896/pierce-hacker-submissions/blob/master/lessons/Equation_with_Parentheses.png)
-4. To calculate the same equation for all rows in the column, click on the cell and then drag the cell's bottom right corner down to the end of your list.</p>
-__*insert video clip dragging down here*__
+4. To calculate the same equation for all rows in the column, click on the cell and then drag the cell's bottom right corner down to the end of your list.</p>__*insert video clip dragging down here*__
  5. Assuming you want means, standard deviations, or other statistics for these columns, start by labeling the rows at the left.
 When you type ' **=** ' in the next cell to the right, Sheets will often suggest a formula for you.</p>![Suggested_Equations](https://github.com/ymonteagudo9896/pierce-hacker-submissions/blob/master/lessons/Suggested_Equations.png)
  6. Sheets will show you what should be in your equation and guess which cells should be included.
-It is usually correct.</p> __*insert video *__
+It is usually correct and will be the same for all statistics in that column.</p> __*insert video clip entering standard deviation here*__
+ 7. Once you have the

 ## Credits, Further Reading, etc.
 ​